New German government to focus on enhanced mobility and transport concepts | DW | 23.09.2021

 There are plans to connect Germany's big cities in line with a clearly structured timetable, with trains arriving simultaneously on the hour or even every 30 minutes to make changing trains easier and more predictable for passengers.

-Some parties have called for the reopening of railway lines long abandoned in rural areas.
+Some parties have called for the reopening of railway lines long abandoned in sparsely populated areas.
 Closed for lack of profitability, they could once again become rural lifelines.

 The biggest challenge for railroad operators will be the digitization of signal boxes and switches in the years ahead.
 "You can only do this step by step," Sören Claus, technical officer at a train digitization test site in eastern Germany, told DW.
 "Making rail routes fully digital is nothing short of a technological revolution."